morgannoon/1570-Class-Assignments/README.md

 This will be the repository for all the assignments for this class.
 Each folder is a different asignment and has their own readMe file.
-Please access the wbe pages via branch.
+Please access the web pages via branch.